Outdoor barrel sauna in a beautiful backyard landscape setting

 Eliminates all interior moisture and ventilation concerns.

-Property Value Boost
+Property Value Consideration

 Contrast Therapy

-Pair with a cold plunge for the classic Nordic hot-cold-rest cycle.
+Pair with a cold plunge for the classic Nordic hot, cold, rest cycle.

 Full Sensory Experience